emoose/OutRun2006Tweaks/README.md

 **Enhancements:**
 - Game can now run in borderless windowed mode; mouse cursor will now be hidden while game is active
 - Load times heavily reduced by disabling framelimiter/vsync during load screens
+- Draw distance for the stage can be increased, greatly reducing pop-in/fade-ins on the level
 - Music can now be loaded from uncompressed WAV or lossless FLAC files, if they exist with the same filename
 - Allows intro splash screens to be skipped
 - Music track can be changed mid-race via Z and X buttons, or Back/RS+Back on controller (`CDSwitcher` must be enabled in INI first)